 Väring - Viking watch

 The Byzantine Emperor founded the Varangian guard around the end of the 10th century to serve as elite troops and his own personal bodyguards.
 The guard members were Vikings and the origins of the name Varangian is from the Norse name Väring and the word Vár, which means Fidelity.
 During the same period, a man destined to be a local Viking leader was born in the village of Kareby.
-Kareby later grew to become Linkoping, and that man's name was Väring.
+That man's name was Väring and Kareby later grew to become Linkoping, the hometown of GoS.

 It is now 1000 years since Väring and his crew returned back after having supported King Knut when he claimed the English throne in 1016.
 One can only imagine how he was greeted upon return with their share of the reward.
 GoS honors the 1000 year anniversary of Värings return by creating our first Bronze watch.
 Bronze was the most common metal to be used and mastered by Vikings.
 Steel was mainly for weapons while Bronze was preferred for most other items, both decorative and functional.
 The case of GoS Väring has a center ring in Stainless damascus steel while all other parts are made of Bronze.
 The shape and overall design of the case is recognizable from previous GoS models but with new viking-inspired details added.
 Some of the changes are subtle, like the lug shape which has been altered to better resemble the bow ornaments of viking ships.
 Others are immediately identifiable as viking elements such as the viking loop knot patterns on the lugs, for example.